tyzbit/lightning-browser-bundle/README.md

 # Backup

-Your lnd folder, by default, is in ~/.lnd-bb and is owned by root.
+Your lnd folder, by default, is in `~/.lnd-bb` and is owned by root.
-As long as you're not running as root(DON'T), this actually improves security from the desktop perspective as even you can't read the wallet files.
+As long as you're not running as root(YOU SHOULDN'T BE), this actually improves security from the desktop perspective as even you can't read the wallet files.
 This makes backing it up more difficult, though.

 I suggest backing the folder up with overwriting backups since you always want the latest backup to restore from to help guard against breaching your channels.